 Cheerful Child: Michelle, at least until her coma and her parents dying.

 Chekhov's Gun: Early on in the movie the animals are told by their teacher that a certain part of the forest is off limits, but says that the reason why is "not today's lesson".
-Pan across to reveal a trap.
+Pan across to reveal an animal trap.
 This is promptly forgotten...until the very end of the movie, when Edgar the Mole gets caught in it while trying to evade some humans doing cleanup after the gas damaged the forest.
 One of them frees Edgar, smashes the trap, throws it in a garbage bag, and proves to the animals that perhaps (contrary to dire warnings throughout the movie) humans aren't exclusively destructive monsters.
 Not bad as environmentalist messages go.